 How Strong Is Ash Wood?

-Ash wood is considered one of the strongest wood types in the world.
-It has a compressive strength of 7,410 psi and a bending strength of 15,000 psi which is so much higher than any hardwood we know.
+Ash wood has a compressive strength of 7,410 psi and a bending strength of 15,000 psi which is so much higher than any hardwood we know.

 This is why Ash wood has incredible strength with so much power to keep its dimensional stability against high stress.

-Because of being a strong wood, Ash wood takes nailing, gluing, screwing so well.
+Because of being a strong wood, Ash wood takes nailing, gluing, and screwing so well.
 Being lightweight while keeping its strength is another significant quality of Ash wood.

 The excellent strength and flexibility of Ash wood make the wood strong, durable, and resistant to outdoor elements.